 Want to keep a low profile?
-Go to Settings > Safari, then turn on Do Not Track.
+Turn on Settings > Safari > Do Not Track.
 Safari will ask websites you visit not to track your browsing, but beware-a website can choose not to honor the request.

 Control cookies.
 Go to Settings > Safari > Block Cookies.
 To remove cookies already on iPad, go to Settings > Safari > Clear History and Website Data.